sainnhe/dotfiles/README.md

 It's not recommended to directly copy my configs, unless you know what they mean.
 Google and the manual pages are your best friends when exploring the open source world.

-If you want to have a look at my vim configs, go to [sainnhe.txt](./.config/nvim/doc/sainnhe.txt).
+If you want to have a look at my vim configs, check out [sainnhe.txt](./.config/nvim/doc/sainnhe.txt).

 For portable development, I bundled my dotfiles and development tools into a container image.
 You can try it out if you have podman or docker installed.